katjam/tech-exeter-try-elm/PITCHME.md

 - we only need the display, not the logic.

 ---
-## Get started
+## Cool things for free
-- Tooling elm make and elm reactor
+- Easy to get started - tooling elm make and elm reactor
 - Create Elm App - webpack
 - debugger import/ export
+- tiny bundle sizes
+- no accidental breaking changes

 Note:
 - Export history with bug and import into another browser (QA team)
 - Trade off between power & what we can know
 - Elm package (diff versions to show changes)
 - Start small - convert one part of your app to elm and keep building
+- enforced semver

 ---
 ## Join the Elm community